Women in South Korea: History

-In traditional Korean society, women were taught to be subordinated without formal advanced education or little education.
+In traditional Korean society, women were taught to be subordinated without formal advanced education or some education.
 Their roles were limited to be confined to the home as housewives and good mothers.
 Their duties were to maintain harmony in the household by avoiding any unnecessary conflicts.
-In addition, a married couple was to live in her husband's household by taking care of her husband's whole family including parents-in-law.
+A married woman was to live in her husband's household by taking care of her husband's whole family including parents-in-law.
 Women were expected to produce sons and they were blamed if their children were girls due to the notion that a son was preferable to a daughter.
 This idea is called "son preference" (ko: 남아선호사상) and it resulted in sex selection and sex-selective abortion.

 The idea of a preference for a boy had a profound impact on family life in Korea's traditional society.
 Due to the importance of having a son, the status of a woman was greatly affected by her ability to have sons and the number of sons that she had.
 Failure to give birth to a son caused women to be treated disrespectfully.
 In addition, the taking of a concubine by a husband was justified when a wife continued to fail to give birth to a son.

-Women did not have a voice nor were they able to participate in society as men did; instead they were expected to support their husbands.
+Women were expected to take on a passive role in society and support their husbands.

 An improvement in the status of women first appeared during the late 19th and early 20th centuries.
 A large number of Western Christian missionaries came to South Korea in order to set up modern schools.
 Some of these were established in order to educate women in diverse areas including literature, arts and religion.
 Prior to this, most Korean women did not have any access to education.
 As a result of this education, Korean women became able to participate in political movements because those who received education also took part in teaching other women.

 The Korean women's movement started in the 1890s with the foundation of Chanyang-hoe, followed by a number of other groups, primarily focused on women's education and the abolition of gender segregation and other didscriminatory practices.